-- Traditionally a bed spread is a quilted piece of fabric that covers the top of the bed and hangs to the floor.
-Bedspreads are rather obsolete these days.
+- A bedspread is traditionally a quilted piece of fabric that covers the top of the bed and hangs down to the floor.
+Bedspreads have become obsolete in the present day.

 Matelassé (pronounced – mat-la-zay)

-- Many blankets have a nap.
-This nap is intentional in that it traps more air and hence holds in more warmth.
-Over time when a blanket is used as the top of the bed, the nap will begin to wear down in areas that are exposed to contact with whomever is sitting or lying on top of it.
+- These are occasionally used at the top of the bed, but have some drawbacks.
+Most blankets contain a nap.
+This is intentionally built in as it traps more air and holds more warmth.
+When a blanket is used frequently at the top of the bed, its nap will wear down, particularly in the areas that come into contact with the person in the bed.

-Each of the above items can be used in conjunction with a blanket for additional warmth.
-Some will use their coverlet or matelassé as the top of the bed and roll the duvet cover (and comforter) at the foot of the bed during the warmer months.
+All of the above items can be used with a blanket for additional warmth.
+Some people use their coverlet or matelassé as the top of the bed and then roll the duvet cover (and comforter) down to the foot of the bed during warmer months.